 The Caillou logo is friendly and playful.
-The emblem shows a shy and curious toddler looking at the viewer, ready to make friends.
+The emblem depicts a shy, curious toddler looking at the viewer, ready to make friends.
 The symbol invites you into a world of childhood and interesting stories.

 Meaning and History